Touchless Commercial Faucet Fluid Dynamics: Spout to Valve

 Anti-Scald Technology: Safety Through Science

-• The aerator optimizes flow for comfort and efficiency.
+• Naerator provides flow for comfort and highest efficiency.

 The Future of Fluid Mechanics in Faucets